State of Vermont Poster Template

 - Click 'Save'.

-Step Three: Edit the Document Properties
+Step 3: Edit the Document Properties

 In step three, you will edit the document metaproperties (Title, Tags, Comments, Author, etc.).
 Start by adding a title and updating the author.
 Once updated, the document metaproperties are transferred over to the PDF document properties.